sercankulcu/sercankulcu.github.io/_teaching/programming-with-c.md

 ### Week 49: Embedded C and Cross-Compilation
 - Microcontroller architecture: flash, SRAM, and peripherals
-- Cross-compilers, target triples, and toolchain setup
+- Cross-compilers, target triples, and toolchain setup with `arm-none-eabi-gcc`
 - Freestanding versus hosted environments, and life without a full standard library
 - Startup code, the reset vector, and how `main` is reached
-- Building, flashing, and running code on a target board
+- Building a bare-metal image and running it under QEMU, with no physical hardware required

-**Worked example:** a blinking-LED program cross-compiled, flashed to a microcontroller, and traced from the reset vector to the first line of `main`.
+**Worked example:** a blinking-LED program cross-compiled for an ARM Cortex-M target, run under `qemu-system-arm`, and traced from the reset vector to the first line of `main`.

 [🗒️Lecture Notes (HTML)](../files/c/Week_49_Embedded_C_and_Cross_Compilation.html)

 ---

 ### Week 50: Memory-Mapped I/O and Hardware Registers
-- The memory map and peripheral register blocks
+- The memory map and peripheral register blocks of the emulated machine
 - Why hardware registers require `volatile` and what the compiler may otherwise do
 - Register access with bit masks, bit-fields, and register-description structures
 - Writing simple GPIO, timer, and UART drivers
 - Reading a datasheet and a reference manual

-**Worked example:** a UART driver written directly against hardware registers from the datasheet, and the same driver breaking as soon as `volatile` is removed.
+**Worked example:** a UART driver written directly against the emulated machine's hardware registers, and the same driver breaking as soon as `volatile` is removed.

 [🗒️Lecture Notes (HTML)](../files/c/Week_50_Memory_Mapped_IO_and_Registers.html)